nealkumar/Concurrent-Tasks/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

-Thanks in advance for abiding by the guidelines,
+Thanks in advance for abiding by these guidelines,</br>
 Neal